 Curbside Compost Pilot

 Have you heard the good news?
-The one year pilot program was so successful, that the City is expanding free weekly curbside pickup of food scraps to 5000 more households in the Monday collection route beginning October 19, 2015.
+The one year pilot program was so successful, that the City expanded free weekly curbside pickup of food scraps to 5000 more households in the Monday collection route beginning in October 2015.
 Eligible residences must have City trash service and include single family homes and multi-family buildings with up to 12 units.
-Bins will be delivered between October 6-14 and will get: instructions, an indoor kitchen bin with compostable bags, and a green curbside bin (to share at multi-family buildings).
+Eligible residences got: instructions, an indoor kitchen bin with compostable bags, and a green curbside bin (to share at multi-family buildings).
 The finished compost, great for gardens is available to Cambridge residents April-October at the Recycling Center during open hours.

 Call for volunteers to help educate residents!
-Four weeknights: Thurs 10/8, Tues 10/13, Wed 10/14, and Thurs 10/15.
+Saturday 11/14 from 9:30am-12:30pm.
 Help maximize participation, reduce waste, and protect our climate.
-Click here to sign up!
+Email us to sign up!

 The City expects to expand compost collection citywide in subsequent years.
 In the meantime, all Cambridge residents are welcome to bring their food scraps to one of the drop off compost sites, or consider composting at home with a backyard bin or indoor bin.